SSX (2000 video game): Reception

+Accolades

 The game won the title of the PlayStation 2 Game of the Year at Electronic Gaming Monthly's 2000 Gamers' Choice Awards and Readers' Choice Awards.
 It also won the "Best Sound" and "Best PlayStation 2 Game" awards at GameSpot's Best and Worst of 2000 Awards; and was a runner-up for "Best Game Music", "Best Graphics, Technical", "Best Sports Game (Alternative)", and overall "Game of the Year" awards.
 The staff dubbed it a "killer app" for the PlayStation 2.

-The game additionally won the awards for "Console Racing Game of the Year", "Console Sports Game of the Year", "Outstanding Gameplay Engineering", "Outstanding Visual Engineering", and "Overall Console Game of the Year" awards at the Academy of Interactive Arts & Sciences' Fourth Interactive Achievement Awards, and was a runner-up for the "Outstanding Original Music Composition" award, which went to Medal of Honor: Underground.
+SSX additionally won the "Console Game of the Year", "Console Racing", "Console Sports", "Gameplay Engineering", and "Visual Engineering" awards at the AIAS' 4th Annual Interactive Achievement Awards; it also received nominations for the "Original Musical Composition" award, which was given to Medal of Honor: Underground, as well as for "Game of the Year", which ultimately was awarded to Diablo II.

 The game won the awards for Sports Game of 2000 in Editors' Choice (it was a runner-up in Readers' Choice), Graphics of 2000, Sound of 2000, and PlayStation 2 Game of the Year at IGN's Best of 2000 Awards.
 It also won the awards for "Game of the Year", "Best Soundtrack", and "Best Extreme Sports Game" at the Official U.S. PlayStation Magazine 2000 Editors' Awards, and was a runner-up for the "Best Multiplayer Game" award, which went to TimeSplitters.

+Sales

+According to PC Data, SSX sold 320,000 units in 2000.